Ditch the weights with this effective no-equipment full-body workout

 • Next, hinge forward with a slight bend in your knees and place your hands on the floor.

-• Step your feet back into plank position.
+• Step your feet back into a plank position.
 Your body should form a straight line from your shoulders to your heels.

 2. Sumo squat pulse